asimhsidd/MMM-MP3Player/README.md

 *Do not forget to add extra parameters for other modules (i.e. `classes: "default everyone",` for [face recognition module](https://github.com/nischi/MMM-Face-Reco-DNN))*
 * Finally, add some cool music to the `musicPath` folder and enjoy!

+## Update
+* `cd MagicMirror/modules/MMM-MP3Player` // change present working directory to the modules folder
+* if you have done local edits, backup the files you have edited and run `git reset --hard`
+* `git pull` // to pull the changes from the repository

 ## Configuration